danielcbit/apcctrl/doc/manual/manual.rst

 ...where the only thing you have changed is to append to the end of the line.
-This addition will prevent the operating system from interfering with apcupsd
+This addition will prevent the operating system from interfering with apcctrl

-Starting Apcupsd on Windows
+Starting apcctrl on Windows
 ---------------------------

-The installer will give you an opportunity start the Apcupsd service immediately.
-If you choose to start it manually, you may do so by selecting the "Start Apcupsd" link from the Start->Programs->Apcupsd folder.
+The installer will give you an opportunity start the apcctrl service immediately.
+If you choose to start it manually, you may do so by selecting the "Start apcctrl" link from the Start->Programs->apcctrl folder.

-On Windows NT/2000/XP, you may alternatively go to the Control Panel, open the Services folder, select Apcupsd UPS Server, and then click on the **Start** button as shown below:
+On Windows NT/2000/XP, you may alternatively go to the Control Panel, open the Services folder, select apcctrl UPS Server, and then click on the **Start** button as shown below:

 .. image:: ./wininstall6.png